sanskriti-s407/insurance-voice-agent/testing/qa_testing_execution_plan.md

 * Invalid phone number
 * Wrong DOB
-* Invalid Policy ID
-* Invalid Claim ID
 * API timeout
 * API error
 * User silence
 * User changes intent
 * No active policy
 * Claim already closed

-## Example

-**Scenario**

-Customer enters an invalid Policy ID.

-**Expected Result**

-The chatbot informs the customer that the policy could not be found, prompts for a valid Policy ID, follows the retry policy, and escalates if the retry limit is exceeded.

-Each edge case will be marked as **PASS** or **FAIL** after execution.

 ---